scitran/client/Data-organization.md

 ### Methods
-Once you create a scitran object use <TAB>-completion to see methods that let you perform general actions, for example
+The scitran object implements many methods, as well.
+These let you perform general actions, for example

     scitran.lookup('a string')  - Returns metadata about a container scitran.search( ... )       - Searches the database for specific types of metadata